PaddlePaddle/docs/docs/guides/01_paddle2.0_introduction/basic_concept/layer_and_model_en.md

 ### Add or modify non-parameter variable to layer

 Parameters actively participate in the training process and gets updated regularly.
 However, many times we only need a temporary variable or even a constant variable.
-For instance, if we want to temporarily save an intermediate variable during execution process for debug purpose, then we can make use of ``create_tensor()``:
+For instance, if we want to temporarily save an intermediate variable during execution simply for debugging purpose, we can then make use of ``create_tensor()``:

 ```python
 class Model(paddle.nn.Layer):

     def __init__(self):
         super(Model, self).__init__()
         self.saved_tensor = self.create_tensor(name="saved_tensor0")
         self.flatten = paddle.nn.Flatten()
         self.fc = paddle.nn.Linear(10, 100)

     def forward(self, input):
         y = self.flatten(input)
         # Save intermediate tensor